“Evolutionary adaptation of quantitative traits: some mathematical models and recent advances”

 Abstract

-Understanding the interplay between mutation, selection, interaction with a structured environment, and the role of such evolutionary mechanisms in the adaptation of species is a major objective of evolutionary biology theory.
-Such phenomena have been formalized mathematically since the early stages of the development of this field.
+Understanding the interplay between mutation, selection, and interaction with a structured environment, as well as the role of these evolutionary mechanisms in species adaptation, is a major objective of evolutionary biology theory.
+Such phenomena have been formally modeled mathematically since the early stages of the field’s development.

-In this talk, I will present some mathematical models from quantitative genetics, a theory in evolutionary biology that investigates the evolution of continuously varying characters (traits).
-I will present some new progress in this field in a regime of small genetic variance, often called "weak selection" in the biological literature, using recently developed mathematical tools.
-The mathematical studies in this presentation are centered around the asymptotic analysis of non-local partial differential equations.
-The techniques developed within this framework allow us to study various scenarios, for instance considering temporal or spatial environmental structures, or different reproduction modes.
+In this talk, I will present some mathematical models from quantitative genetics, a branch of evolutionary biology that investigates the evolution of continuously varying traits.
+I will present recent advances in this field under conditions of low genetic variance—often referred to as “weak selection” in the biological literature—using recently developed mathematical tools.
+The mathematical studies in this presentation focus on the asymptotic analysis of non-local partial differential equations.
+The techniques developed within this framework enable the study of various scenarios, such as those involving temporal or spatial environmental structures, or different modes of reproduction.